- How Much Does a Radiofrequency Ablation Cost? (2025 Updates)

 To get a personalized, budget-friendly cost quote, contact us at International Clinics and book a free consultation to learn about the best cost-effective treatment option for your condition.

-Average cost of Radiofrequency ablation in Turkey
+Cost of Radiofrequency ablation in Turkey in 2025

 Costs in Turkey are generally 60-70% lower than in the US or Western Europe, making it an affordable option for international patients.